SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 24 January, 2026
+### 📅 Sunday, 25 January, 2026
 ------
 ### Events
 ------
-Here are some key events that have occurred in the USA on January 24 throughout history:
+Here are some notable events that take place in the USA on January 25:

-- **1848**: The first gold was discovered at Sutter's Mill in California, which sparked the California Gold Rush.
+- **National Opposite Day**: A playful observance where people engage in activities with an opposite twist, celebrated informally, typically among children and in some social groups.
-- **1935**: The first canned beer was sold by the Gottfried Krueger Brewing Company in Richmond, Virginia.
+- **1881**: **The first American subsidiary of the Royal Dutch Shell Group is founded.** Shell Oil Company, one of the largest oil companies in the nation, plays a significant role in the energy industry.
-- **1965**: Winston Churchill, the British Prime Minister during World War II, died in London at the age of 90.
-His death
+- **1961**
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day! 🌟😊✨"
+"Believe in yourself and all that you are.
+You are capable of amazing things! 🌟💪✨"